IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 1. Note that the URL, listed under the `Location` column, is in the format _application_name_-_project_name_._your_cluster_url

 1. Click on the Route URL.
-It's expected to get a message stating _SRVE0255E: A WebGroup/Virtual Host to handle / has not been defined_.
+    - Note: since there isn't an application served at server context root `/`, it's expected to get a message stating _SRVE0255E: A WebGroup/Virtual Host to handle / has not been defined_.

 1. The username and password to login to the application are `skywalker` and `force` respectively.
 Add `/CustomerOrderServicesWeb` to the end of the URL in the browser to access the application.

 1. Click on the `Account` tab to see user details.
 This information is retrieved from the database.

-1. From the `Shop` tab, add few items to the cart.
+1. From the `Shop` tab, add few items to the cart as illustrated in the screen recording below.
 Click on an item and then drag and drop the item into the shopping cart.
 Add at least 5 items to the cart.

-1. As the items are added, they'll be shown under _Current Shopping Cart_ (on the right side).
+As the items are added, they'll be shown under _Current Shopping Cart_ (on the right side).

     ![Adding item to cart](extras/images/add-item-to-cart.gif)